Understanding Common Python Syntax Used in LangGraph

 : Supports static type checking using tools like mypy

-or IDEs with type checking enabled.
+or IDEs with type checking functionality enabled.

 Key and Value Specification